virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ![settingMain](/img/SettingsMain.jpg)

-The *config settings* form appears after clicking the <b>Configure</b> button within the Add-ons section.
+*config settings* form appears after clicking the <b>Configure</b> button within the Add-ons section.

 ![settingCustom](/img/SettingsCustom.jpg)

 ## Success Text Customization

-It is possible to customize the *success* text that is displayed upon successful installation either at the dashboard, or via email notification.
+It is possible to customize the *success* text that is displayed upon successful installation either at the Dashboard, or via email notification.
-A success text can be defined like plain text or like Markdown syntax.
+A success text can be defined as plain text or Markdown syntax.
 More details about Markdown syntax in Cloud Scripting [here](/creating-manifest/visual-settings/#markdown-description)

 - Setting relative to the *baseUrl* link that points path to the <b>*README.md*</b> file for its content to be displayed within the *success* response.
 @@@